You and your partner have decided it’s time: You want to have a baby. But sometimes the process isn’t as easy as couples would hope.

 What is male factor infertility?

-Male infertility is caused by multiple factors such as abnormal sperm production, motility, blockage of delivery of sperm or low sperm production.
-Roughly 15 percent of couples in the United States have trouble conceiving.
-Over 50 percent of the time, there is a male infertility issue.
-Infertility affects both members of a couple.
+Male infertility is caused by multiple factors such as abnormal sperm production, blockage of delivery of sperm or low sperm production.
+Roughly 15 percent of couples in the United States have trouble conceiving, and over 50 percent of the time, there is a male infertility issue.

 What are the risk factors for male infertility?